• Skip to primary navigation

 • Add the flour and use a whisk to mix with the butter.
 Let cook for two minutes while occasionally stirring.

-• Add the rosemary, bay leaves, and thyme and stir in, (see notes).
-Reduce the heat to low and softly boil for 20 minutes, stirring occasionally.
+• Add the rosemary, bay leaves, thyme, and Dijon mustard and stir in.
+Reduce the heat to low and softly boil for 6 to 8 minutes, stirring occasionally.
 Taste the gravy and add salt and pepper as desired.
+Then add 1 teaspoon of red wine vinegar.
+(Or, substitute Worcestershire sauce, 1-2 teaspoons).

 Notes

-3. Try this recipe using chicken or vegetable broth.
+2. Try this recipe using chicken or vegetable broth.ย

-4. Store leftovers refrigerated and add a bit more broth to thin when reheated.
+4. Store leftovers refrigerated in an airtight container.
+Add a bit more broth or water to thin when reheated.

 Nutrition